SamPurle/SamPurle-github.io/_posts/2020-06-24-image-recognition.markdown

 #### Reshaping

-Subsequently, it is useful to reshape the raw data into a format appropriate for inputting to the network.
+Subsequently, it is useful to reshape the raw data into a format appropriate for input to the network.
 In this case, the raw data can be reshaped into an "array of arrays", with each sub-array corresponding to one 28x28 greyscale image.
 As a result, only 1 channel is necessary, as opposed to the 3 channels occupied by RGB images.

 {% highlight python %}